 Acoustic Foam and Bass Traps

 Acoustic foam is what most people think of when they imagine the inside of a studio, and for good reason.
-Acoustic foam is still the most common method of applying treatment to the walls and ceilings of a small space because it does so well at taming high-frequency flutter.
+Acoustic foam is still the most common method of applying treatment to the walls and ceilings of a small space because it does so well at taming high-frequency flutter echoes.
 Vocal booths, small recording rooms, control rooms, and mixing and mastering suites tend to be treated with acoustic foam in pro studios due to its affordability and ease of application.

 Rockwool and Fiberglass Absorbers